sraphs/gdk/internal/website/content/howto/pubsub/subscribe.md

 ### RabbitMQ {#rabbitmq}

-The Go CDK can receive messages from an [AMQP 0.9.1][] queue, the dialect of AMQP spoken by [RabbitMQ][].
+The GDK can receive messages from an [AMQP 0.9.1][] queue, the dialect of AMQP spoken by [RabbitMQ][].
 A RabbitMQ URL only includes the queue name.
 The RabbitMQ's server is discovered from the `RABBIT_SERVER_URL` environment variable (which is something like `amqp://guest:guest@localhost:5672/`).